babeyjack/Z0mbie001.github.io/README.md

 # Jack Babey's Website

-This is the personal website of Jack Babey, it contains a Windows XP styled landing page, full CV, list of projects and someother secrets.
+This is the personal website of Jack Babey, it features a professional design, full CV, list of projects and someother secrets.

 Have a look around if you are interested.
 It is mainly designed to be a record of my projects.
+Any questions either raise and issue or send me an email.

 ## How to view